Skip to main content

 AUSTIN

-Our mission is to promote literacy in Central Texas by providing books to disadvantaged youth at free book fairs.
+Our mission is to promote literacy in Central Texas by holding free book fairs for youth in low-income communities.
+We believe every child matters.

 THE NEED